Elise-douard/EliseAD_BLUP_BlogPage/README.md

 ## Training set and test set

 In the sample of 35,759 individuals, controls represent 96.5% of the population.
-This drastic imbalanced whill be difficult to handle for the ML models.
+This drastic imbalanced will be difficult to handle for the ML models.

 Another interest of the project is to work with groups which reflect the reality.
 Dealing with the group imbalance by creating a well balanced dataset is not an option here.